ferdy/.emacs.d/README.md

 ##Notes
-- I use Emacs on [Debian Jessie](https://www.debian.org) (amd64), so this configuration targets **Debian-based** systems.
-However, it has been tested on a wide range of GNU/Linux distributions;
+- I use Emacs on [Debian Jessie](https://www.debian.org) (amd64), so this configuration targets **Debian-based** systems

-- the `esetup` script helps to create the required environment.
-It installs all the necessary tools automatically, provided the user has `sudo` privileges.
-The script must be run *before* starting Emacs for the first time;
+- the `esetup` script helps to create the required environment and it must be run *before* starting Emacs for the first time

-- this configuration requires an Emacs version built from development sources.
-It does not work with older versions.
+- this configuration requires an Emacs version built from development sources

 ##Setup
 On your **Debian-based** machine: